Scholarships, Bursaries & Prizes

 The University of New Brunswick recognizes that the rising cost of education puts students in a tough financial position.

-That's why we strive to keep tuition costs as low as possible.
+That's why we strive to keep tuition costs as low as possible and provide scholarships, bursaries and prizes to UNB students.

-What's the difference between a scholarship and a bursary?
+What's the difference between a scholarship, a bursary and a prize?

-One thing that scholarships and bursaries have in common is that they help students pay for their education, but there is a difference between the two.
+One thing that scholarships, bursaries and prizes have in common is that they help students pay for their education, but there is a difference between them.

 Scholarships not only help with the funding of your education but recognize your academic accomplishments.